japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManagerImplBase.md

   keyRow: UnsafeRow): Unit
 ----

-NOTE: `removeState` is part of the <<spark-sql-streaming-StateManager.adoc#removeState, StateManager Contract>> to remove the state for the key from the <<spark-sql-streaming-StateStore.adoc#, StateStore>>.
+NOTE: `removeState` is part of the <<spark-sql-streaming-StateManager.md#removeState, StateManager Contract>> to remove the state for the key from the <<spark-sql-streaming-StateStore.md#, StateStore>>.

 `removeState`...FIXME